-Actually, you too are “folded” like Origami into this belief that “you” are unchanging and have an independent self which doesn’t exist.
-Basically your views and attachments to things (including the concept of “you”) causes you this “dukkha”.
+You too are “folded” like Origami into this belief that “you” are unchanging and have an independent self that doesn’t exist.
+Basically, your views and attachments to things (including the concept of “you”) cause you this “dukkha“.

 As Ven.
 Thich Nhat Hanh explains it:

 If you suffer, it is not because things are impermanent.
 It is because you believe things are permanent.
 When a flower dies, you don’t suffer much, because you understand that flowers are impermanent.
 But you cannot accept the impermanence of your beloved one, and you suffer deeply when she passes away.